 Here are the ways to use data collected by Facebook Pixel

-You can use Facebook retargeting pixel data and dynamic ads to show targeted ads to people who have already visited your site.
-For example, you can show people an ad for the exact product that they abandoned in a shopping cart or added to a wishlist on your website.
-This increases your chance of closing the sale and keeps your brand fresh in the mind of potential customers.
+You can also use Facebook retargeting pixel data and dynamic ads to show targeted ads to people who have already visited your site.
+For example, you can show people an ad for the exact product that they abandoned in a shopping cart or added to a Wishlist on your website.
+This increases your chance of closing the sale and keeps your brand fresh in the minds of potential customers.

 You can also use Facebook Pixel data to build a lookalike audience of people who have similar likes, interests, and demographics to people who are already interacting with your website.
 This can help expand your potential customer base.

-You can also use Facebook tracking pixel data to optimize your Facebook ads for specific conversion events on your website.
-Without a pixel, the only conversion you can optimize for is link clicks.
-But with the Facebook pixel install on your site, you can optimize for conversions that are in line with your business goals, like purchases and sign-ups.
+You can also use Facebook tracking pixel data to optimise your Facebook ads for specific conversion events on your website.
+Without a pixel, the only conversion you can optimise for is link clicks.
+But with the Facebook pixel installed on your site, you can optimise for conversions that are in line with your business goals, like purchases and sign-ups.

 With Facebook Pixel you can track metrics like cost per lead or cost per conversion.
 This can only be achieved with Facebook Pixel installed on your site.